hanspr/mi-ide/config/micro-ide/help/options.md

 # Options

-Micro stores all of the user configuration in its configuration directory.
+Micro-ide stores all of the user configuration in its configuration directory.

-Micro uses the `$XDG_CONFIG_HOME/micro` as the configuration directory.
-As per the XDG spec, if `$XDG_CONFIG_HOME` is not set, `~/.config/micro` is used as the config directory.
+Micro-ide uses the `$XDG_CONFIG_HOME/micro-ide` as the configuration directory.
+As per the XDG spec, if `$XDG_CONFIG_HOME` is not set, `~/.config/micro-ide` is used as the config directory.

 Here are the options that you can set:

 * `autoindent`: when creating a new line use the same indentation as the previous line.

 	default value: `true`

-* `autosave`: micro will save the buffer every 8 seconds automatically.
-Micro also will automatically save and quit when you exit without asking.
+* `autosave`: micro-ide will save the buffer every 8 seconds automatically. micro-ide also will automatically save and quit when you exit without asking.
 Be careful when using this feature, because you might accidentally save a file, overwriting what was there before.